 If the guard was wrong: oh well, better luck next time.
 But everyone now knows that the person who was challenged isn’t the Prince!

 (Oooh!
-Might the person who played the guard be playing a very crafty game – could they be the Prince?)
+Might the person who played the guard be playing a crafty game – could they be the Prince?)

 Subterfuge may be permitted: one understands that it happens from time to time.
 But everybody has to act with honesty: there’s no saying that you’re not the Prince when you are.

 If nobody has won the right to be the deliverer of the love letter when the pack runs out, the card with the highest value wins: so, better to be holding a handmaid than a baron, would you believe?
 See the picture of the cards above.

 Who’ll hand over the billet-doux – will it be you?